Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 Students

-Sebastien JUDOT is a male, he don't smoke, he warm his food at schol.
+Sebastien JUDOT is a male, he don't smoke, he warm his food at school.
 He comes to school on an electric scooter.
 On breaks, he is in library.

 Voleta DONATELLO

 Professors

 Students of other schools

+Staff

+Denis DALGO is a male, he don't smoke, he cook his food at school.
+He comes riding his bike.
+During breaks, he is in resting room.

+Timéo CAPUERA is a male, he don't smoke, he cook his food at school.
+He comes at school by car.
+During breaks, he is in resting room.